ncsa/empirical-ip-law/reddit-data-preprocessing/README.md

    * subset the selected columns from each csv file.

 * preprocessing steps
    1. run decompress_rewrite_par.py on a cluster to obtain the .json files.
+Manually scp and move the .json files in local directory register_csv_submissions/ (currently calling it this name because we are looking at "copyright registration")
+   2. create output directory csv_out, under it, create directories: full_csv, converted_csv, and subset
-   2. run combine_submissions.py to convert the .json files to .csv files.
+   3. run combine_submissions.py to convert the .json files to .csv files.
-   3. run hash_author.py to create a hash table
+   4. run hash_author.py to create a hash table
-   4. use procee_authortime.py and the hash table created in the last process to convert author and time formats.
+   5. use procee_authortime.py and the hash table created in the last process to convert author and time formats.
-   5. manually modify the col_sel.txt file, run subset.py to create clear csv files.
+   6. manually modify the col_sel.txt file, run subset.py to create clear csv files.

-* excel macros to make things easier (not stored here due to protection)
+* excel macros to make things easier (not shared here due to protection, but easy to generate with ChatGPT)
    * the macro to highlight keywords in selected columns
    * the macro for multiple choice.